 - Parchment paper or nonstick baking mat

-You’re going to want to use your stand mixer for this recipe, friends, so be prepared to haul it out.
-It’ll make the process a lot easier since we’re making a ton of batter to make these beauts.
+You’re going to want to use your stand mixer for this recipe, so be prepared.
+It’ll make the process a lot easier since we’re making a ton of batter.

 Also, make sure your ingredients are at room temperature!
-(That means the butter AND the eggs.
-They’ll cream and mix together so much better if they are.)
+That means the butter AND the eggs.
+They’re easier to work with this way.

 Make the cookie dough

-In the bowl of a stand mixer, measure in the butter and sugars.
-Cream them together, beating for 3-4 minutes until light.
+Measure the butter and sugars into the bowl of the stand mixer.
+Cream them, beating for 3-4 minutes until light.

-Next, crack the eggs and add those to the stand mixer.
-Measure in the vanilla, too, and mix ‘em well until nice and smooth.
+Crack the eggs.
+Add them one at a time.
+Measure in the vanilla, and mix until nice and smooth.

-Add the flour, cocoa powder, baking soda and salt next.
-Start the stand mixer on the lowest speed so the ingredients don’t accidentally dust your kitchen, and mix until combined.
+Add the flour, cocoa powder, baking soda and salt.
+Mix on the lowest speed so the ingredients don’t dust your kitchen.
+Mix until combined.

-In a medium-sized bowl, combine the semisweet chocolate chips, peanut butter chips, white chocolate chips and Reese’s Pieces.
+Combine the mix-ins—semisweet chocolate chips, peanut butter chips, white chocolate chips and Reese’s Pieces—in a bowl.

-Measure out TWO CUPS of them, and set the rest aside for later.
+Measure out TWO CUPS, and set the rest aside for later.
 You’ll use ‘em to make the cookies extra pretty.